Recovering p-adic valuations from pro-p Galois groups: Step 2 of the main result: construction of the valuation via norm combinatorics

-The proof shows that the square class of expressions like $1+ax$, for $a \in k$, $x \in K$, is determined entirely by the square class of $x, 1+x$ and the `lattice' of norm-groups.
+These calculations show that the square class of expressions like $1+ax$, for $a \in k$, $x \in K$, is determined entirely by the square class of $x, 1+x$ and the `lattice' of norm-groups.
 If such a statement could be made rigorous and then proved, one could deduce that $\val(N(5))$ is a valuation ring simply because it is one for $k$.
-Unfortunately, such a structural proof still eludes us, and we instead resort to direct computations.\\
+Unfortunately, such a structural proof still eludes us, and we instead resort to direct computations.